Notalib/LYT/doc/test-script.md

       at the last section of the previous chapter?

-    - 13: Try the above with normally functioning books as well as books known to have problems with overlapping sections and gaps between sections.
+    - 13: Try the above with normally functioning books as well as books known to have problems with overlapping sections, gaps between sections and books which are known to snap off the last bits of text in each segment.

+Special cases for playing:

+    - Whilst on a mobile device: Open a book, pause it.
+Then exit the player, log on another network and return to the book again.
+Does it continue uninterrupted?

 Modifying settings: